 Validating JSON Web Tokens

 The JWT specification defines that JWT tokens must be provided in a header with a key called “Authorization”.
 The token must further be provided as a value for the header and must be prefixed with the word “Bearer” like so:

 When a call is made to an operation that requires authentication, Linx will handle the validation of the token.
-So, when my secured operation, GetData, is called, the JWT token has already been validated and I don’t need to do anything to actively authenticate the token provided by the caller.
-I thus don’t have to worry about the validity of the token at all and can completely focus on developing my business logic.
+So, when the secured operation, GetData, is called, the JWT token has already been validated and you won’t need to do anything to actively authenticate the token provided by the caller.
+By doing so, you don’t have to worry about the validity of the token at all and can completely focus on developing your business logic.